 - Serve them on a nice big plate with a shot glass of cocktail sticks waiting at the side.

-- If you can’t get hold of hoisin sauce, use a delicate barbecue sauce instead.
+If you can’t get hold of hoisin sauce, use barbecue sauce instead.